juanlantermo/BaSP-M2023/Readme.md

 To see it online you must enter the following link: https://juanlantermo.github.io/BaSP-M2023/Week-04/index.html

-# Megarocket web- week 4
+# Megarocket web- week 5
 This week we did javascript exercises ranging from handling simple variables, using iterators to programming functions. https://juanlantermo.github.io/BaSP-M2023/Week-05/index.html

+# Megarocket web- week 6

+We develop the design of the sign up and login pages.
+At the same time we gave it functionality generating the validations for the data that will be uploaded by the user